brendon-felix/anysphere.nvim/README.md

 # Anysphere for Neovim

-Colorscheme for Neovim inspired by Anysphere Dark for Cursor AI.
+A colorscheme for Neovim inspired by the [Cursor Anysphere theme](https://github.com/hasokeric/cursor-anysphere-theme)

+Most of the project structure was taken from [gruvbox.nvim](https://github.com/ellisonleao/gruvbox.nvim)

 ## Installing